-Well, translating everything into the appliance for the distant landscape photography, we must figure out, when the conditions for capture the distant objects or mountains will be the best.
+Well, translating everything into the appliance for distant landscape photography, we must figure out, when the conditions for capturing distant objects or mountains will be the best.
 Let’s consider it analogically to the situation with water then.

 Unlike the ocean conditions, where the observer is located in the majority of cases inside the atmospheric boundary layer, the person standing above the inversion layer is located in the “free atmosphere“, not violated by various particles.
 It gives the objects visible as long as they appear black against the sky beyond.

 The same as water, the inversion layer can be affected by shadows produced by a higher level of clouds.
 When the observer is not high enough above the layer haze, he can spot some faint and fuzzy patches, that can temporarily influence on the contrast between the distant object or even mistake them for some mountain ridge touching the inversion top.
 If the sight is high enough, then the observer will spot some big fuzzy spots on the inversion layer (Pic.
 43).